News & Community Involvement

 Buildings

 The Buildings Committee is responsible for all buildings, inside and out, including utilities, structural and appearance.
 Parking lots and driveways are included.
-Committee members need a working knowledge of building and maintenance of buildings and
+Committee members need a working knowledge of building and maintenance of buildings and support systems including HVAC, lighting, town and state regulations regarding commercial facilities.
+The committee meets only as needed.

 Grounds